 We shall next consider the parallel composition where the first component is a time-delay guarded construct.
+We present one law (par-3-10) below with the other two listed in Appendix A.

 The following law captures the case where the second component is also a time-delay guarded construct.
 The whole process performs a time delay and then behaves as the parallel composition of the remaining parts from both sides: